 ** If a student has transfer courses that articulated to Psych/MCB C61 as posted on assist.org, (example: Psych 24 from De Anza), the students will not receive credit for Psych 110.
 Students must take Psych 117 or C127 to meet the Tier 2 Biological requirement.

-If the biological pschology course was accepted by the Psychology Department but the course is not articulated on assist.org, then students may take Psych 110 to fulfill the Tier 2 Biological requirement.
+** If a biological pschology course from another institution was accepted by the Psychology Department as a lower division prerequisite course, but the course is not articulated on assist.org, then students may take Psych 110 to fulfill the Tier 2 Biological requirement.

 Lower Division/Prerequisite Requirements